 The more you practice, the more you learn!
 Explore more than 1,500 fun and engaging activities for your little one.

-Motor skills help children in fully exploring their environment and interacting with people and things.
+Kids use gross and fine motor skills to fully explore their environment and interact with people and things.
 As such, they are a big part of development in every facet of growth.

 Gross Motor Skills

 ‘Gross motor skills’ refers to “moving the whole body and using larger muscles of the body, such as those in the arms and legs.”
 Infant gross motor skills include learning to control their head, neck, and torso to be able to stand or sit.
 They also include locomotor skills that start coming out in the toddler years, such as walking, throwing, and stretching.

 Preschoolers learn even more control over their bodies, improving their confidence and ability to play with others.
 For example, as children become coordinated, they can learn how to pedal a tricycle and play tag.

 ‘Fine motor skills’ means “using the small muscles found in individual body parts, especially those in the hands and feet.”
 Children use fine motor skills to grab, hold, and manipulate small objects like drinking cups, or to use tools like scissors and paintbrushes.